CivicActions/agile-ms/README.md

  -- Whether the providers are currently taking applications.

+We also identified the top 2 tasks in the list as our priority.
+Our prototype development would focus on enabling users to identify and find enough information to narrow down their top choices to conduct follow up (or to share with a third party, like foster parent.)

 This was our attempt to address the whole experience, from start to finish (USDS Play #2), although we had time in this exercise to address only the first, highest-priority item.